 If you want to witness the great migration, visit the park in June where you can witness the unexplainable phenomenon where one million wildebeest show up to graze and mate.
 The Masai Mara is one of the few parks in Africa where you have a good chance of seeing the big five on one game drive.
 If you are near the river, just be prepared to witness crocodiles enjoying a feast in this target-rich environment.

 3. Serengeti National Park, Tanzania

 Serengeti National Park in Tanzania is home to the oldest ecosystem on Earth.
 It is the ideal African savannah experience that comes complete with acacia trees and wild animals that roam the huge open plains of East Africa.

 In addition to the Big Five, the Serengeti and the Ngorongoro Crater area are home to one of the great natural wonders of Africa–the Great Wildebeest Migration.
-This annual event where millions of game animals like wildebeest and zebra come to the region in search of fresh pasture.
+This annual event is where millions of game animals like wildebeest and zebra come to the region in search of fresh pasture.

 This is also lion country.
 It is said that the Serengeti is home to the largest population of the “King of the Beasts.”
-The best place to watch all the action is at the water’s edge where lion and crocodiles complete over the fast-moving food sources.
+The best place to watch all the action is at the water’s edge where lions and crocodiles complete over the fast-moving food sources.

 4. Etosha National Park, Namibia

 If you want a park that is great for a self-drive safari and are also looking for a great deal, then you have to check out Namibia’s Etosha National Park.
 Here you can get a day pass for 4.5 Euros and have access to some amazing wildlife, including 4 of the 5 Big Five.
 Because Namibia is so dry, the animals will congregate around the natural and man-made watering holes, giving you a chance to see the animals up close and personal.